carlo-colombo/angular-foursquare/README.md

     userId: 'self'
 })
 ```
-an helper method is exposed to search venues using a `Geoposition` object as argument (accept a promise of a `Geoposition` too)
+an helper method is exposed to search venues using a `Geoposition` object as argument (accepting a promise of a `Geoposition` too)
 ```javascript
 navigator.geolocation.getCurrentPosition(function (pos) {
     $scope.$apply(function () {